CT-Hackerspace/cth-website/site/index.md

 ---
 title: CT Hackerspace!
-description: The oldest Makerspace in CT
+description: The First and Oldest Makespace in Connecticut
 date: 4/8/2024
 ---